swcarpentry/shell-novice/_episodes/03-create.md

 {: .challenge}

 ## Moving files and directories
-This section starts in the `data-shell` directory
+Returning to the `data-shell` directory,

 ```
 cd ~/Desktop/data-shell/